 Hunter: This doggie is not a hunter for a penny, even if he can indulge in the pursuit of small prey, especially if he is not socialized early enough with cats or other small pets.

 However, this dog, predestined to driving herds, will prefer to group animals rather than pursue them to hunt them.

-Fearful/wary of strangers: This sheepdog is quite sociable and friendly by nature, but can sometimes be reserved with strangers.
+Fearful/wary of strangers: This sheepdog is naturally sociable and friendly but can sometimes be reserved with strangers.

-The black Australian Shepherd is a sheepdog, as his name suggests, he will sometimes tend to protect his social group and may be suspicious, even virulent, if an intruder comes into contact with his master or if he feels a threat.
+The black Australian Shepherd is a sheepdog; as his name suggests, he sometimes tends to protect his social group and may be suspicious, even virulent, if an intruder comes into contact with his master or feels threatened.

-Endure loneliness: His great attachment to his social group can have advantages but also disadvantages, such as the fact of not supporting loneliness very much and preferring to be surrounded than alone.
+Enduring loneliness: His great attachment to his social group can have advantages and disadvantages, such as not supporting loneliness very much and preferring to be surrounded than alone.